01 of 08

 Open Your Mind When it Comes to Accommodations

 Paris has hundreds of hotels, and in the budget to mid-range, many are just as comfortable and pleasant as more luxurious counterparts (minus the glitz).
 Apartment rentals in Paris have become another popular option-- and will save you a lot of money on eating out assuming the apartment comes furnished with a kitchen.
 If you're really cash-strapped, you might even consider a stay in a Paris hostel or find accommodations by Couchsurfing.

 Need to shop around?
 Read reviews and compare prices on hundreds of Paris hotels at Trip Advisor.Continue to 8 of 8 below.

 Be a Night Owl, Without Going Broke

 15-Euro cocktails are not uncommon in the French capital-- but if you know where to look, you can enjoy drinking, dancing, and lounging on terraces for much less.
-Check out our guide to the top Paris nightlife districts to find info on where to head for inexpensive drinks and revelling in the city of light.
+Check out our guide to the top Paris nightlife districts to find info on where to head for inexpensive drinks and reveling in the city of light.
 I especially recommend going out in areas such as Belleville, Menilmontant, Oberkampf and Gambetta for budget-friendly nights.

 If you're feeling adventurous and willing, you can also forgo bars and clubs altogether and have a nighttime picnic along the Seine (pictured above)-- this is a wildly popular activity in the summer.